 5.5 WIS 2.0 will provide new capabilities that could create opportunities for Members to run their operations more efficiently.
 Some components of WIS 2.0 such as data policy and data access via the Internet have raised concerns that will need to be addressed.

-5.6 To reduce the exposure to the above risks and to ensure prompt delivery of WIS 2.0, it is recommended that a full time project manager is appointed to guide implementation of the strategy, to complete a comprehensive risk assessment and to act as the focal point for all significant issues.
+5.6 To reduce the exposure to the above risks and to ensure prompt delivery of WIS 2.0, it is recommended that a full time project manager is appointed to guide implementation of the strategy, to maintain a comprehensive risk assessment and to act as the focal point for all significant issues.

 Annex I - WIS Status